2019 Chicago Bears season: Week 4: vs. Minnesota Vikings

 Wearing their throwback uniforms, the Bears hosted the 2–1 divisional opponent Minnesota Vikings in Week 4.
 With 116 total games between them, the Vikings led their rivalry 60–54–2, though the Bears won both meetings in 2018.
 In addition to players who were already sidelined like Nichols and Mike Davis (personal reasons), the Bears were plagued by various injuries to starters that forced them to miss the game, including Gabriel (concussion), Hicks (knee), lineman Kyle Long (hip) and linebacker Roquan Smith (personal).
 The day before the game, Sowell was cut yet again as Jonathan Harris was promoted from the practice squad.
 Working as team captains for the Bears were Patterson, Williams and DeAndre Houston-Carson.

 On the Bears' opening drive, Trubisky was sacked by Danielle Hunter and injured his left shoulder, forcing backup quarterback Chase Daniel into action.
 Daniel led the offense on a 14-play, 75-yard drive that saw him complete four of five passes including a 10-yard touchdown to Cohen.
 The next two series ended with punts before Vikings receiver Stefon Diggs was stripped by Prince Amukamara and Clinton-Dix recovered the fumble; the play was initially ruled an incomplete pass before Nagy challenged and successfully overturned the call.
 The Bears capitalized on the turnover with Piñeiro's 25-yard field goal as time expired in the first half.
 On the first play of the second half, Vikings quarterback Kirk Cousins was sacked by Mack and fumbled, with Williams recovering the ball on Minnesota's 18-yard line.
 After three plays that resulted in a net loss of four yards, Piñeiro made a 38-yard kick.
 Piñeiro converted his third field goal three drives later, this time of 30 yards.
 Following four further punts, Dalvin Cook scored on a two-yard touchdown run with 2:58 remaining in the game, but Amukamara tackled Diggs' attempted screen pass on the two-point conversion.
 The Bears punted once again, but the Vikings turned the ball over on downs, enabling the Bears to run down the clock before their own turnover on downs with 24 seconds left.
 Cousins completed a six-yard pass to Bisi Johnson on the final play.

 In relief duty, Daniel completed 22 of 30 passes for 195 yards with one touchdown and a 101.4 passer rating.
 Reserve linebacker Nick Kwiatkoski led the team in tackles with nine as the Bears defense held the Vikings' second-ranked rushing offense, which had averaged 193 yards in its first three games, to just 40 yards.

+With the win, the Bears improved to 3-1 (1-1 at home & against the NFC North).
+As of 2026, however, the Bears haven't beat the Vikings at home since then.